Running with a Labral Tear: What You Need to Know for Safe Training

 One of my all-time favorite routines?

 Enter the Myrtle Routine.
-It’s quick, requires no equipment, and has completely transformed how my hips feel after long runs.
+It’s fast, needs no equipment, and totally changed how my hips feel post-run.

 In this article, I’ll share the full guide to the Myrtl routine, discuss its benefits, and explain the exercises you should be performing in detail.